excelsiorsoft/docker-orchestration/README.md

 Tips on how to enable **GitHub SSH integration** are here: https://github.com/excelsiorsoft/docker-orchestration/blob/master/ssh-agent-on-windows.md

 Each directory roughly corresponds to a lesson in the course.
-While the author keeps his notes in *.txt files in the root of his repo, I house mine in the notes.txt files inside an individual lesson's directory.
+While the author keeps his notes in *.txt files in the root of his repo, I house mine in the notes.txt files inside individual lesson's directory alongside the corresponding code where relevant.